Lorna’s story: Supporting Carers to Have a Life of Their Own

 Lorna has been pointed in the right direction and stepped into the next phase of her journey after improving confidence and realising she has a life of her own, thanks to the Carer Support team in Tayside.

 Change Mental Health want to raise awareness of caring, highlight the challenges unpaid carers face and recognise the contribution they make to families and communities across the country.
-Lorna, like many carers, struggles at times with the challenges she faces on a regular basis and values the support she receives from the Carers Support Team in Tayside.
+Like many carers, Lorna struggles at times with the challenges she faces regularly and values the support she receives from the Carers Support Team in Tayside.

-Lorna is supported by Lyndsay, a Carers’ Support Worker at Change Mental Health, and believes that their first meeting was “the easiest transition”.
+Lorna is supported by Lyndsay at Change Mental Health, and believes that their first meeting was “the easiest transition”.
 Lyndsay is “a pillar of strength” according to Lorna and supports her when attending meetings with social workers or service providers relating to her dad.

 Lorna sometimes lacks confidence and self-belief and struggles to articulate details, especially when she’s going through a turbulent time.
 Lorna believes this is down to her “good days and bad days” but knows with Change Mental Health and Lyndsay by her side, she is being provided with information and links for the next step in her journey as a carer.